vtran42/pal-pam-datacenter/README.md

 # Publication
 PAM & PAL: Policy-Aware Virtual Machine Migration and Placement in Dynamic Cloud Data Centers, IEEE International Conference on Computer Communications (Infocom 2020).
-The paper can be downloaded here.
+The paper can be downloaded <a href="http://csc.csudh.edu/btang/papers/migration-camera.pdf">here.</a>

 # Researchers